 |Related Page: Creating A Custom AMI In AWS|

 Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances in THE CLOUD.
 It enables you to achieve greater levels of fault tolerance in your applications, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.
 Its most important benefits are available, secure, and elastic.

 Here’s where you are while building your architecture.

-In the process of Launch an Instance, you set a security group to allow all traffic to connect to your Amazon EC2 instance via port 80 (HTTP).
+In the process of Launching an Instance, you set a security group to allow all traffic to connect to your Amazon EC2 instance via port 80 (HTTP).
 Now that you have created an Elastic Load Balancer, you can update your security group to allow only incoming HTTP traffic from your Elastic Load Balancer.
 Move on to further post Update Your Amazon EC2 Security Group.